jhannemann/robot-quidditch/README.md

-This game is part of the larger project in collaboration with [Newton's Attic](http://newtonsattic.org), in which middle schoolers actually built and the game in the real world.
+This game is part of the larger project in collaboration with [Newton's Attic](http://newtonsattic.org), in which middle schoolers actually built and played the game in the real world.
 During the program,
 it served as a prototyping tool for students, so that they could test the characteristics of the robots,